craigbarnes/dte/README.md

   (and many other `xterm`-compatible terminals) and falls back to [ECMA-48] mode for other terminals.

-**Example usage**:
+Example usage:

     make V=1
     make install V=1 prefix=/usr DESTDIR=PKG

 **Persistent configuration**:

-Variables can also be configured persistently by adding them to a `Config.mk` file, for example:
+Build variables can also be configured persistently by adding them to a `Config.mk` file, for example:

     prefix = /usr